Seaweed (Marine Macroalgae):

 Red Seaweed (Palmaria Palmata):

-Blue-green algae (aphanizomenon flos-aquae) is a wild microalgae that contains a wide spectrum of important phytonutrients.
-It is an excellent source of more than 20 antioxidants, 68 minerals and 70 trace elements, fatty acids, vitamins, all amino acids (essential and non-essential) and important enzymes.
-The high nutrient density and their synergistic effects, in addition to ease of absorption, enables blue-green algae to deliver maximum benefits to the skin.
-A powerful cosmetic ingredient, blue-green algae is packed with all of the necessary nutrients to deliver superior, long-lasting skin toning and hydrating benefits.
+Blue-green algae (aphanizomenon flos-aquae) is a wild microalgae that contains a broad spectrum of important phytonutrients.
+It is an excellent source of more than 20 antioxidants, 68 minerals and 70 trace elements, fatty acids, vitamins, amino acids (including all essential) and enzymes.
+A high bio-active density with synergistic effects, in addition to ease of absorption, enables blue-green algae to provide maximum relief to the skin.
+A powerful cosmetic ingredient, this algae is packed with all of the necessary nutrients to deliver superior, long-lasting skin toning and restorative benefits.
 Our skincare formulation of blue-green algae helps to detoxify and replenish your skin, purifying and restoring the skin’s vitality, and revealing a more radiant, youthful-looking complexion with the appearance of fewer fine lines and wrinkles.

 Niacinamide (Vitamin B3) is an important component of the body’s co-enzyme system.
-These molecules are essential in many cellular metabolic enzymatic processes.
-In the skin, such chemical reactions are crucial for several functions, including retaining moisture, maintaining oil balance, and improving microcirculation.
+These molecules are essential to many cellular metabolic processes.
+In the skin, such chemical reactions are crucial for retaining moisture, maintaining oil balance, and improving microcirculation.

-Niacinamide increases production of epidermal skin barrier lipids (ceramides, free fatty acids and cholesterol), decreases sebum production (making skin less oily and acne-prone), and blocks the transfer of melanosomes from melanocytes to keratinocytes (i.e., depigmenting).
-The latter effect distinguishes niacinamide from other “brightening” compounds that directly inhibit tyrosinase (a key enzyme in melanin production).
+Niacinamide increases production of epidermal skin barrier lipids (ceramides, free fatty acids and cholesterol), decreases sebum production (making skin less oily and acne-prone), and blocks the transfer of pigment (melanosomes) from melanocytes to keratinocytes (i.e., depigmenting effect).
+The latter action distinguishes niacinamide from other “brightening” compounds that directly inhibit tyrosinase (a key enzyme in melanin production).